woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 your desktop and in the start menu.
 Note that the creation of desktop and start menu shortcuts may not work on all Linux-based GUI systems.

-For MacOS, download WoPeD-install-macos-@wopedversion@.app.zip and unpack it into the target folder of your choice.
+For MacOS, download WoPeD-macos-@wopedversion@.app.dmg and unpack it into the target folder of your choice.
 The rest should be done automatically by MacOS.